Optimal Linear Decay Learning Rate Schedules and Further Refinements: Main Analytical Result

-\end{restatable} Theorem~\ref{thm:optimal} suggests that if we knew the sequence of gradient norms ahead of time, then we could optimize the weights $\w_t$ (and therefore the learning rate schedule $\eta_t$) by setting $\w_t\propto \|g_t\|^{-2}$.
-This yields a simple practical approach for \emph{refining} a learning rate schedule based on empirical observations.
+Theorem~\ref{thm:optimal} suggests that if we knew the sequence of gradient norms ahead of time, then we could optimize the weights $\w_t$ (and therefore the learning rate schedule $\eta_t$) by setting $\w_t\propto \|g_t\|^{-2}$.
+This yields a practical approach for \emph{refining} a learning rate schedule based on empirical observations.
 First, perform one run using a baseline schedule to observe the sequence of gradient norms.
 Then, use these norms to compute an optimal schedule via Theorem~\ref{thm:optimal}.
 The constant factor $D=\|x_1-u\|$ appearing in the value for $w_t$ plays the role of the ``scale factor'' typically applied to learning rate schedules.
 A line of recent work has shown that this quantity can be efficiently estimated online without significant downsides \citep{mcmahan2012no, orabona2016coin, cutkosky2018black, mhammedi2020lipschitz, zhang2022pde, carmon2022making, ivgi2023dog, khaled2023dowg, cutkosky2023mechanic}.

-There are some subtleties here.
-Allowing $\w_t$ to depend on random variable $g_t$ breaks the independence between $\w_t$ and $g_t$.
-Further, the act of changing the schedule from a baseline to a refined data-dependent schedule will change the gradient norm sequence, which may in turn indicate that a substantially different schedule would have been optimal.
-Our approach relies on the practical assumption that the gradient norm sequence does not change significantly after refinement.
-To encourage this, Algorithm~\ref{alg:refinement} applies a median smoothing filter to the gradient norms before refining.
+The act of changing the schedule from a baseline to a refined data-dependent schedule will change the gradient norm sequence, which may in turn indicate that a different schedule would have been optimal.
+Our approach relies on the practical observation that the smoothed gradient norm sequence does not change significantly after refinement.
+Smoothing the gradient norm sequence is necessary to average over sampling variation. our implementation of Algorithm~\ref{alg:refinement} uses a median smoothing filter on the gradient norms:

+Median filters provide better estimates at the beginning and end of the schedule compared to other smoothing filters.